 What is aspen bedding?
 Aspen bedding is made from aspen trees and it can be used as a guinea pig’s bedding.
-Since this is bedding made out of a tree, it means that it’s less absorbent than fleece bedding, which is the champion in this category.
+It’s less absorbent than fleece bedding, which is the champion in this category.
 On the other side, the aspen bedding is excellent at encouraging your guinea pig’s natural behavior such as nesting and burrowing.
-Before you buy the aspen bedding, make sure that it’s free from any additives, also it needs to be dry, and soft.

-Before we move on to our reviews of these products we want to talk about the advantages and disadvantages of using aspen as bedding for guinea pigs.
+In this article, we’ve chosen aspen beddings that you can purchase.
+But before we move on to our reviews of these products, we will talk about the aspen bedding, including its advantages and disadvantages.
 So, let’s begin with that!

 Aspen Bedding for Guinea Pigs: Advantages & Disadvantages